You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Cetamide is a drug marketed by Alcon and is included in one NDA.

 The generic ingredient in CETAMIDE is sulfacetamide sodium.
 There are three drug master file entries for this compound.
-Eleven suppliers are listed for this compound.
+Nine suppliers are listed for this compound.
 Additional details are available on the sulfacetamide sodium profile page.

 AI Deep Research